 To protect privacy in connection with electronic communications, California’s legislature enacted the Electronic Communications Privacy Act, which went into effect on January 1, 2016 (note that the U.S. Department of Justice has a federal law equivalent, the Electronic Communications Privacy Act of 1986).

 Below are some of the guaranteed protections pursuant to the California law.

 Limiting Access to Electronic Information

 Under the CalECPA, law enforcement officers can not access information on an electronic device (either via the service provider or the device itself) unless they meet one of the following conditions:

 - They have a search warrant based on probable cause, or a court order;

-- or the device is abandoned—but in this situation, the officer may only access the device to identify or contact its owner.
+- The device is abandoned—though in this situation, the officer may only access the device to identify or contact its owner.